 She explains that environment and training, as well as breed, help determine how your dog behaves.
 For example, she says, the owners of little dogs tend to pick them up frequently in threatening situations.
-Perched high in their owners’ arms, the little dogs feel mighty brave.
+Perched high in their owners’ arms, the small dogs feel mighty brave.
 When the dogs return to the ground, they might feel defensive and threatened.
-How you perceive your dog’s breed, regardless of size, might therefore influence the way you train or handle your pal, thus affecting your canine’s long-term behavior, says Dr. Serpell.
+How you perceive your dog’s breed, regardless of size, might influence how you train or handle your pal, thus affecting your canine’s long-term behavior, says Dr. Serpell.

-Where you obtain your puppy can be another significant factor, says Dr. Serpell, who recommends finding a reputable breeder, visiting the breeder and even meeting your pup’s parents, if possible.
+Where you obtain your puppy can be another significant factor, says Dr. Serpell, who recommends finding a reputable breeder, visiting the breeder, and even meeting your pup’s parents.
 Dogs produced in puppy mills often have behavioral problems, he says.
 Puppies tend to be removed from their mothers and littermates too soon, and they don’t have enough positive human contact in their early weeks.
 Their mothers often are kept in highly stressful environments during their pregnancies, which likely has a longstanding impact on the puppies, says Dr. Serpell.

 Aggression is a behavior your dog exhibits as a reaction to a situation.
-Like all behaviors aggression can also be corrected.
-A good place to start is to understand why your dog is behaving aggressively in the first place.
-For example is your dog being territorial, protective, possessive, fearful, or reacting for another reason?
+Like all behaviors, aggression can also be corrected.
+An excellent place to start is to understand why your dog is behaving aggressively in the first place.
+For example, is your dog territorial, protective, possessive, fearful, or reacting for another reason?
 Another factor to consider is the health of your dog.
 Is there something medically wrong that is causing aggressive behavior in your dog?

-Once you have an understanding on why your dog is behaving aggressively, then a professional dog trainer can help you formulate a plan to correct this behavior.
+Once you understand why your dog is behaving aggressively, then a professional dog trainer can help you formulate a plan to correct this behavior.
 Never punish your dog for being aggressive.
 Your dog will not understand why he is being punished and may become more aggressive as a result.

 Why is My Dog Aggressive to Other Dogs?